hrydgard/ppsspp-site/docs/reference/homebrew-store-distribution.md

 This page was added at the request of Apple.
 To the Apple App Store reviewer, please check only the entries here that are also actually visible in the iOS PPSSPP Homebrew Store.

+<a name="homebrew"></a>

 ## Homebrew

 Traditionally, homebrew apps (unofficial games and apps, created for game consoles by garage enthusiasts) are simply released for free with no distribution restrictions.
-Since source code is generally not released, and most PSP homebrew was released many years ago, licensing is usually an afterthought and not mentioned at all - so effectively, it's freeware.
+Since source code is generally not released, and most PSP homebrew was released many years ago, all of it simply for free download, there are no explicit licenses.
 Homebrew software is distributed freely by many legit websites, such as [DCEmu](www.dcemu.co.uk), [Brewology](https://www.brewology.com/).

+<a name="demoscenes"></a>

 ## Demoscene productions